-- Deduction: Shared policy allocations of a Form 1095-A linked to self-employment income is not supported. - 22.
-Premium Tax Credit: The program does not support the calculation of the premium tax credit for Aliens lawfully present in the United States that would qualify for the premium tax credit, when their household income is less than 100% of the federal poverty level, if advance premium tax credit payments are not made to their insurance provider. - 23.
-Passive Activity Credit Limitations (Form 8582-CR): The program does not support calculating the tax attributable to net passive income if the return calculates the tax using Form 8615, Tax for Certain Children who have Unearned Income, Schedule J, Income Averaging for Farmers and Fishermen, or the Foreign Earned Income Tax Worksheet. - 24.
-Health Coverage Tax Credit (Form 8885): The program does not support an advanced credit.
+- Form 8962, Part IV Allocation percentage applied to monthly amount cannot be at zero percent - 23.
+Passive Activity Credit Limitations (Form 8582-CR): The program does not support calculating the tax attributable to net passive income if the return calculates the tax using Form 8615, Tax for Certain

+Children who have Unearned Income, Schedule J, Income Averaging for Farmers and Fishermen, or the Foreign Earned Income Tax Worksheet.

+- 24. Health Coverage Tax Credit (Form 8885): The program does not support an advanced credit.
 If you received an excess advance monthly payment of the HCTC for any month not checked on line 1, you must reduce the amount on line 5 by the total of these payments.
 Use the Excess Advance HCTC Repayment Worksheet in the 8885 instructions. - 25.
 Qualified Small Employer HRA (QSEHRA) Reimbursement: If you receive a code FF on your W-2 for an employer reimbursement of medical expenses you need to calculate if you were still eligible for any APTC (Advanced Premium Tax Credit).
-You can calculate this amount using the worksheets in Internal Revenue Service Publication 974. - 26.
+You can calculate this amount using the worksheets in Internal Revenue Service Publication 974.
+The program does not support the calculation of the premium tax credit if a reimbursement was received via a Health Reimbursement Agreement (HRA) by the taxpayer or a member of their family.
+It also does not support the use case where they did not participate in the HRA but the HRA is considered affordable. - 26.
 Rehabilitation Credit: The program supports only one property qualifying for the rehabilitation credit.
 It does not support the required attachment for Form 3468 Part III when more than one property qualifies for the credit